JayAgra/bearTracks/making-gform.md

 ## Checkboxes (Yes/No)

 Ex: Do you like to read long README files?<br><br><input type="checkbox"> YES<br><input type="checkbox"> NO<br><br>
-Instead of using the boxes, use a dropdown menu with "on" and "off", off being the default selection.
+Instead of using the boxes, use a text input.
 On the HTMl document, we would re-word the question and remove the NO box.
-If the box is selected, Google selects the "on" option, if it is not selected, the default "off" remains.<br><br>
+If the box is selected, the form output will read "false, true", if it is not selected, "FALSE"".<br><br>
-<input type="checkbox" checked> I like to read long README files -> on<br> <input type="checkbox"> I like to read long README files -> off
+<input type="checkbox" checked> I like to read long README files -> false, true<br> <input type="checkbox"> I like to read long README files -> FALSE

 ## Dropdown Menus